That's So Raven

 That's So Raven enjoyed high viewership on broadcast television in the United States, and gave rise to the development of merchandise, soundtrack albums, and video game adaptations.
 Television critics praised Raven-Symoné for her physical comedy in what is considered her breakthrough role.
 The series received two Primetime Emmy Award nominations for Outstanding Children's Program in 2005 and 2007.
 A spin-off entitled Cory in the House, which stars Massey and Sheridan, aired on Disney Channel for two seasons from 2007 to 2008.
-Raven-Symoné, van der Pol, Sheridan and Keymáh reprised their roles for the spin-off Raven's Home, which premiered in 2017.
+Raven-Symoné, van der Pol, Sheridan and Keymáh reprised their roles for the spin-off Raven's Home, which aired for six seasons from 2017 to 2023.

 Premise

 Raven Baxter is a high-school student who has a secret psychic ability that allows her to experience short visions of future events.
-Often, she finds herself miscalculating the events she sees, resulting in trouble for herself, her friends and family.
+Often, she finds herself misinterpreting the events she sees, resulting in trouble for herself, her friends and family.
 Raven keeps her supernatural ability a secret; only her close friends and family are aware of it.
-Raven attends school alongside her best friends Chelsea, who is described as "ditzy",and is an environmentalist and an artist; and Eddie, who is an aspiring rapper, is athletic and plays on the school basketball team.
+Raven attends school alongside her best friends Chelsea, who is described as "ditzy", and is an environmentalist and an artist; and Eddie, who is an aspiring rapper, is athletic and plays on the school basketball team.
 Raven lives with her younger brother Cory, an aspiring businessperson, and her parents Victor and Tanya.
 Victor initially works in a restaurant as a chef, and in the second season he opens his own restaurant called "The Chill Grill".
 Tanya halted her studies to raise her family but decided to continue studying law once her children were older; after the third season, she leaves the family to study in England.
 Raven is an aspiring fashion designer who frequently creates costumes to disguise her identity; she often implements schemes to rectify a situation or her own mistakes.
 In the fourth season, the show's format is slightly revised; Raven works as an intern for the famous fashion designer Donna Cabonna.

 The series explores the fantasy of wanting a supernatural power children may experience.
 It shares similarities with series such as Sabrina the Teenage Witch and other fantasy television programs in which adolescents experience and learn to deal with miraculous abilities.
 Disney Channel president Rich Ross stated Raven's powers are not "dark" but rather a metaphorical representation of the unpredictability of future events.
 The series does not explore the origin or discovery of Raven's powers; however, her grandmother Vivian also has psychic powers.
 Raven often intervenes in situations to prevent a vision from coming true but she does not regularly try to control her ability or take advantage of it.
-Her visions often represent a self-fulfilling prophecy.
+Her visions sometimes represent a self-fulfilling prophecy.
 Many of the program's stories take place in the high-school setting.